 3. Training: A core component of PSN is its provision of training opportunities to local district task forces to assist them in the effective implementation of all aspects of the program.
 Training topics include gun crime investigations, crime gun identification and tracing, and related issues.

 Training on effective prosecution of gun and gang cases has been provided to state and local law enforcement and prosecutors.
 Additional training has focused on strategic problem-solving and community outreach and community engagement.
 Training for local law enforcement on community policing can also be beneficial.

-4. Outreach: This PSN component involves both local and national outreach efforts.
+- 4. Outreach: This PSN component involves both local and national outreach efforts.
 Locally, districts should be sending a deterrent message to would-be criminals stressing "hard time for gun and gang-related crime," with simultaneous promotion of educational, intervention/ prevention, reentry, and employment alternatives.
-The increased sanctions would have the most impact if accompanied with a media campaign to communicate the message of the likelihood of federal prosecution for illegal possession and use of a gun.

-5. Accountability and Data-Driven Efforts: This element emphasizes that PSN will focus on outcomes-i.e., reduced gun and gang crime-as opposed to a focus on outputs such as arrests and cases prosecuted.
-That is, PSN's success is ultimately measured by the reduction in gun and gang crime.
+The increased sanctions would have the most impact if accompanied with a media campaign to communicate the message of the likelihood of federal prosecution for illegal possession and use of a gun. - 5.
+Accountability and Data-Driven Efforts: This element emphasizes that PSN will focus on outcomes-i.e., reduced gun crime and gang violence-as opposed to a focus on outputs such as arrests and cases prosecuted.
+That is, PSN's success is ultimately measured by the reduction in gun crime and gang violence.
 This accountability component is linked to strategic planning whereby PSN task forces, working with their local research partner, are asked to monitor crime data over time as related to the targeted problems and/or targeted areas.

-Leveraging Other Resources in FY 2012 and Beyond
+Leveraging Other Resources in FY 2014 and Beyond

 PSN should be a part of an overall comprehensive community strategy.
-In light of reduced federal grant dollars in FY 2012 and in the future, applicants are encouraged to leverage other federal grant dollars and existing grant resources already in the community, and to partner with a research partner to conduct an impact evaluation to determine the results of the PSN program which may help in securing longer-term funding and sustaining the program locally.
+Applicants are encouraged to leverage other federal grant dollars and existing grant resources already in the community, and to partner with a research partner to conduct an impact evaluation to determine the results of the PSN program which may help in securing longer-term funding and sustaining the program locally.